Millisecond Cadence Radio Frequency Interference Filters: Three High Cadence Filters

 \subsection{Frequency Domain MAD}

-As seen in Figs.~\ref{fig:green_burst} and \ref{fig:mad_clean}, we often encounter persistent periodic signals which can sometimes survive the time domain MAD filter.
-We would like to remove these anthropomorphic signals while preserving the periodic pulsar signal.
+As seen in Fig.~\ref{fig:green_burst}, we often encounter persistent periodic RFI signals which can survive the time domain MAD filter.
+We would like to remove these anthropomorphic cyclic signals while preserving the periodic pulsar signal.
 This cleaning is best done in the frequency domain.
-We use the fast Fourier transform (FFT) along the time axis to make a representation of the dynamic spectra in Fourier space.
-The FFT give a real and imaginary components, or equivalently a magnitude and phase.
-We are interested in excising powerful periodic signals in each of the channels, but are uninterested when these signals start relative to the start of the dynamic spectra.
-Thus we can ignore the phase and flag the magnitudes.
-To flag the magnitudes, we roughly follow the same procedure as described in Section~\ref{sec:mad_filter}.
+We use the fast Fourier transform (FFT) along the time axis to make a representation of the dynamic spectra in Fourier space and take advantage of the amplitude and phase information contained in the Fourier coefficients.
+We are interested in excising powerful periodic signals in each of the channels, but do not need to know when these signals start relative to the start of the dynamic spectra.
+Thus, we can ignore the phase and flag the amplitudes.
+To flag the amplitudes, we follow a similar procedure described in Section~\ref{sec:mad_filter}, but taking into account the different structure of the Fourier domain vs the time domain.

-We take the magnitudes of the Fourier Transformed dynamic spectra, split these powers into frequency subbands.
+We take the amplitudes of the Fourier transformed dynamic spectra, split these powers into frequency subbands.
 This split allows for changing noise and pulse structure across frequencies.
-We robustly fit in time and frequency to remove large trends show structure across the bandpass.
-The origin of these trends include changes in instrument sensitivity and stranding waves in the analogue chain.
-Red noise will leave a large spike in the Fourier domain time space.
-Once we have the detrended the magnitudes, we compute MAD across channels for each of the subbands.
+As is the case in the time domain, there is significant structure in the Fourier domain.
+The origin of these trends include changes in instrument sensitivity and standing waves in the analogue chain.
+Red noise will leave a large spike in the Fourier domain at low frequencies.
+The DC level will show up at the lowest Fourier bin.
+To remove the red noise spike, we fit a robust to outliers 5th order polynomial.
+This is high enough order to fit most subbands, while not being so high that fitting becomes unstable.
+For this paper, we de-trend the frequency bins by subtracting the median of the frequency bin calculated across the subband.

+Once we have de-trended the amplitudes, we compute MAD across channels for each of the subbands.
 As discussed by \citet[][]{Gary-2007}, for Gaussian noise the real and imaginary parts of the Fourier transform will be in turn be Gaussian distributed.
-The magnitudes will be $\chi^2$ distributed.
-The filter will be slightly more aggressive than pure Gaussian nose of a given sigma.
+The amplitudes will be $\chi^2$ distributed.
+The filter will excise more data in this $\chi^2$ distributed data than pure Gaussian noise of a given standard deviation.
+Outliers are flagged and replaced with zeros, the data is then inverse FFT'd.
+This is summarized in Fig.~\ref{fig:FFT-MAD_flowchart}.